Language Translation

 Resources

-The Indiana Health Coverage Programs has established a self-disclosure protocol for providers that need to report Medicaid and Children's Health Insurance Program fee-for-service overpayments they have identified.
+The Indiana Health Coverage Programs (IHCP) has established a self-disclosure protocol for providers that need to report Medicaid and Children's Health Insurance Program (CHIP) fee-for-service (FFS) overpayments they have identified.
 The IHCP is required to identify and recover overpayments as mandated by federal and state laws and regulations.
 Title XIX of the Social Security Act, Sections 1902 and 1903, and regulations found at Code of Federal Regulations 42 CFR 456, stipulate that utilization review activities of the IHCP ensure that services rendered are necessary and in the optimum quality and quantity.
 Federal regulations found under 42 CFR 455 also require the IHCP to have the ability to identify and refer cases of suspected fraud and/or abuse in the IHCP for investigation and/or prosecution.

 The IHCP understands that internal compliance processes often identify improper payments that have been made to a provider.
 Providers that have discovered an inappropriate payment from the IHCP are obligated by federal and state law to return the overpayments.
 The state of Indiana is required by federal law (42 CFR 433) to repay the federal share of the overpayment.
 The IHCP believes a process to facilitate reporting and repayment of these improper payments is beneficial to providers and the state.
 The self-disclosure protocol gives providers an easier process for reporting matters that involve possible fraud, waste, abuse or inappropriate payment of funds, whether intentional or unintentional, to the IHCP.
 By enhancing the state's relationship with providers through this self-disclosure approach, the IHCP hopes to further its efforts to eliminate fraud, waste and abuse, while also offering providers an opportunity to reduce their legal and financial exposure.

 Therefore, please be advised that self-disclosure of overpayments alone does not absolve a provider of additional liability that may be associated with claims included within a review period or claims included within a time period not examined during an internal review.
 Please also note that the IHCP's acceptance of the provider's review results and any overpayment associated therewith does not waive the right to further audit or to conduct an examination of these claims, or any other claims within the time period covered by the provider's internal review process.
-These claims continue to be subject to review by the IHCP, the Centers for Medicare & Medicaid Services, the Office of Inspector General, other state or federal agencies, or other investigative entities.
+These claims continue to be subject to review by the IHCP, the Centers for Medicare & Medicaid Services (CMS), the Office of Inspector General (OIG), other state or federal agencies, or other investigative entities.

-Failure to complete and submit the Voluntary Self-Disclosure of Provider Overpayments Form, including associated attachments, and to provide a refund or a plan to refund said overpayment qualifies as failure to comply with the Patient Protection and Affordable Care Act.
+Failure to complete and submit the Voluntary Self-Disclosure of Provider Overpayments Form, including associated attachments, and to provide a refund or a plan to refund said overpayment qualifies as failure to comply with the Patient Protection and Affordable Care Act (PPACA).
 In addition, a provider that fails to do so may be subject to further action by the IHCP including, but not limited to, an audit of the provider's records and/or referral for further investigation.
 The provider may also be liable for violations of the Federal False Claims Act.

 Please do not report managed care overpayment issues using this process.
 If providers need to report managed care overpayments, contact the specific managed care entity (MCE) involved or contact the IHCP Provider and Member Concerns Line at 800‑457‑4515, option 8 for Audit Services.